mwilson-ns/py2orientdb/README.md

 + makes graph operations relatively simple, without requiring external libraries or special configuration.
 + fills-in gaps in functionality of OrientDB that SQL (and other) users are used to having.
-For example, lack of a cursor object for pagine through results; lack of an equivalent to SQL's "INSERT IGNORE" query.
+For example, lack of a cursor object for paging through results; lack of an equivalent to SQL's "INSERT IGNORE" query.
 + makes it painless to import graphs in common formats.
 + supports and encourages creation of classes in definitions of graphs.